ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.python.markdown

 {PANEL: `timings`}

-* Use `timings` to get detailed stats of the time spent by the server on each part of the query.
+* When executing a query, you can retrieve query statistics that include the time spent by the server on each part of the query.

-* The timing statistics will be included in the query results.
+* To do this, define a callback function that takes `QueryTimings` as an argument and applies whatever logic you want to apply.

+* Then pass your function as an argument to the `query.timings` method and use the retrieved `QueryTimings` object.

 * Learn more in [how to include query timings](../../../client-api/session/querying/debugging/query-timings).